ninewise/dissertation/on-the-side/make-database.md

 whether it's valid.
 The validity of a taxon is used to eliminate some unwanted taxa from calculations while keeping them in the database for completeness.
-The latter contains for each taxon its precalculated lineage, by travelling to the root taxon via parentage, on fixed ranks.
+The latter contains for each taxon its precalculated lineage, by traveling to the root taxon via parentage, on fixed ranks.
 This table speeds up the lineage queries on the webserver and the lowest common ancestor calculations.